Best Personal Finance Tools for Beginners 2026: 8 Apps Compared & Ranked

 Pros

-- Good transaction categorization (though not perfect)
+- Transaction categorization is solid (though not perfect)

-- Credit score monitoring is a nice bonus
+- Credit score monitoring is a bonus

 Cons

-- Ad-supported model means you'll see product recommendations
+- Ad-supported model means you'll see product recommendations throughout

-- Categorization errors require manual fixes
+- Categorization errors require manual fixes, which gets tedious

-- The restructuring under Credit Karma caused some feature changes
+- The restructuring under Credit Karma caused some feature changes longtime users weren't thrilled about

 #5.
 Personal Capital — Best for Net Worth Tracking and Retirement Planning